bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 ## Sections

+If you want to start modding your HD2, read all the guides from top to bottom.

 ### Introduction

 * [[HD2 History]] - What made the HD2 the versatile device it is now?
 What can we learn from it?